Pre-Health Student Resources

 Authors: Lyla Bullard, Kylie Beane, Madden Adcock, Faith Ahadji, Hannah Woodard, & Samantha Smith

-Editors: Annabel Dougherty
+Editors: Annabel Dougherty, Emily Kiss

 Applying to Nursing School

-Download Resource
+View Resource

-PA School Pre-Requisites
+Physician’s Assistant School Pre-Requisites

 A crucial part of being a pre-physician assistant student is making sure that you are taking the right prerequisite courses.
 Most students complete these requirements while earning their bachelor’s degree, a key requirement to becoming a physician’s assistant.
 These courses are an indicator of the student’s readiness and academic foundation for the caliber of a PA program.
 The grades made in prerequisite courses can play a major role in the likelihood of acceptance into PA programs, which generally require a minimum of around 3.0-3.2 to apply.
 This resource discusses the general pre-requisites for most PA schools, addresses variability between schools’ requirements, and makes general recommendations for success while completing pre-requisites.